LogoLogo

 Europe PMC

-The EMBL-EBI Europe PubMed Central (Europe PMC) enables access to a worldwide collection of life science publications and preprints from trusted sources.
-The Europe PMC data source aims to identify target - disease co-occurrences in the literature and provide an assessment on the confidence of the relationship.
+The EMBL-EBI's Europe PMC enables access to a worldwide collection of life science publications and preprints from trusted sources.
+The Europe PMC data source aims to identify target–disease co-occurrences in the literature and provide an assessment on the confidence of the relationship.
 This pipeline uses deep-learning based Named Entity Recognition (NER) to identify gene/proteins and diseases when mentioned in the text, to later normalise them to the target or disease/phenotype entities in the Platform.
 All co-occurrences of both types of entities in the same sentence are considered evidence.

 In the Platform, a piece of Europe PMC evidence is the result of aggregating all co-occurrences of the same target and disease within the same publication.